Frequently asked questions

 Ideally, you want to have your spouse be a full partner in the decision.
 Pushing a divorce on someone can create lots of animosity and resentment.

 Get with your spouse and acknowledge the fact that your relationship hasn’t been working and that both of you have been suffering.
 If possible, give your spouse an opportunity to turn the situation around.
 If your situation doesn’t change, proceed with the divorce.
-Giving someone notice of a possible divorce eliminates an unpleasant surprise and increases the chances of working together.
+By acknowledging that there is a problem and giving the other person a chance to do something about it, you eliminate an unpleasant surprise and greatly increase the chances of working together.

 Do everything you can to make sure your spouse doesn’t feel invalidated or rejected.
 Tell your spouse that you love him or her, but that living together creates suffering.
 Tell the person that the divorce is not going to change your relationship.
 Your relationship is forever.
 It’s only going to change the form.

 The first step in the divorce process is to visit an attorney and get all the advice and information you can.
 Learn what the law says about your situation and what the issues are that need to be resolved.